Distributionally Robust Causal Abstractions: Learning Distributionally Robust Causal Abstractions

-where $\mathbb{B}_{\varepsilon_d, 2}(\widehat{\rho^d}) = \left\{ \rho \in \mathcal{P}(\ex^d) : W_2(\rho, \widehat{\rho^d}) \leq \varepsilon_d \right\}$ for $d \in \{\ell, h\}$, is a $2$-Wasserstein ball centered at $\widehat{\rho^d}$.
+\textbf{Environmental Robustness via $\rhoiota$-Abstractions. }We introduce distributional robustness by setting the aggregation function $\mathfrak{g}$ in Eq. \ref{eq:totabst_error} over the environments to a supremum, and for computational practicality, the aggregation function $\mathfrak{h}$ over the interventions to an expectation.
+Following the DRO paradigm, and since we assume access to a single environment from each SCM, we substitute $\cP(\stableprod)$ with a \emph{joint ambiguity set} over the low- and high-level environments to incorporate distributional uncertainty in a principled way using a 2-Wasserstein product ball centered at the empirical joint environment $\widehat{\exprob}$.
+We denote this ambiguity set by $\bB_{\radprod, 2}(\widehat{\exprob})$, which contains all the environments that lie within a radius $\radprod$, determined by the individual radii $\radbase$ and $\radabst$, from the nominal empirical components.
+Formally, it is given by $\bB_{\radprod, 2}(\widehat{\exprob}):= \mathbb{B}_{\radbase, 2}(\widehat{\exprobbase}) \times \mathbb{B}_{\radabst, 2}(\widehat{\exprobabst})$, where $\mathbb{B}_{\varepsilon_d, 2}(\widehat{\rho^d}) = \left\{ \rho \in \mathcal{P}(\ex^d) : W_2(\rho, \widehat{\rho^d}) \leq \varepsilon_d \right\}$ for $d \in \{\ell, h\}$, is a $2$-Wasserstein ball centered at $\widehat{\rho^d}$.
 The radius $\varepsilon_d$ controls the robustness level: larger values provide protection against broader shifts but may yield more conservative solutions.
 Each marginal Wasserstein ball bounds the allowable deviation from the empirical environment for each SCM.
 As we have sample access to the endogenous variables, we estimate the exogenous environments via abduction by inverting the reduced form of the SCM, denoted as $(\mathbf{g}^d_{\#})^{-1}$.
-In the case of LAN models, if the structural functions are known, this inversion is exact; else, they must be inferred, and the abduction step recovers an approximate exogenous distribution.
+In cases where structural functions are known, this inversion is exact; else, they must be inferred, and the abduction step recovers an approximate exogenous distribution.
 The role of the joint ambiguity set $ \bB_{\radprod, 2}(\widehat{\exprob})$ is to identify the worst-case joint environment $\exprob^\star = \rho^{\ell \star} \otimes \rho^{h\star}$ within the product ball that maximizes the abstraction error.
 This captures the most adversarial shift consistent with the estimation error.
 The full construction process is illustrated in Fig.~\ref{fig:ambsetconstructBOX} of Appendix \ref{sec:ambsetapp} for the case of independently sampled environments.